nokia/TPMCourse/docs/objects.md

 The TPM contains a number of objects such as keys, NVRAM areas, PCRs etc. These are addressed using handles - basically a pointer to the object.

-Each object exists in one of the four authorisation hierarchies in the TPM: platform, owner, endorsement and null - thse will be explained later.
+Each object exists in one of the four authorisation hierarchies in the TPM: platform, owner, endorsement and null - these will be explained later.

 Each object has a set of attributes associated with it that provides information about what kinds of authorisation are required, information about the object itself and so on.